jbochanski/academic-kickstart/content/home/about.md

 # Biography

-I am an Assistant Professor of Physics in Rider University‘s Department of Chemistry, Biochemistry, & Physics.
-I am also the founder and director of Rider’s Computer Science major.
+I am an Associate Professor of Computer Science & Physics and Chair of Rider University‘s Department of Computer Science & Physics.

 I specialize in using large surveys, like SDSS, 2MASS and WISE to study the formation and evolution of the Galaxy.